tendermint/tendermint/docs/architecture/adr-042-blockchain-riri-org.md

 ## Context

 The blockchain reactor is responsible for two high level processes:sending/receiving blocks from peers and FastSync-ing blocks to catch upnode who is far behind.
-The goal of[ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md) was to refactor these two processes by separating business logic currently wrapped up ingo-channels into pure `handle*` functions.
+The goal of [ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md) was to refactor these two processes by separating business logic currently wrapped up in go-channels into pure `handle*` functions.
 While the ADR specified what the final form of the reactor might look like it lacked guidance on intermediary steps to get there.
-The following diagram illustrates the state of the

-[blockchain-reorg](https://github.com/tendermint/tendermint/pull/35610),which will be refered to as `v1`
+The following diagram illustrates the state of the [blockchain-reorg](https://github.com/tendermint/tendermint/pull/35610) reactor which will be refered to as `v1`.

 ![v1 Blockchain Reactor Architecture Diagram](https://github.com/tendermint/tendermint/blob/f9e556481654a24aeb689bdadaf5eab3ccd66829/docs/architecture/img/blockchain-reactor-v1.png)